Mushrooms on toast is a quick, easy and flavourful vegetarian or vegan brunch or breakfast recipe. It's even great as a lunch or supper!

 As a veggie, mushrooms are my friend when I want a substantial texture in a dish.

 There's just something so lovely about their firm-yet-soft texture and they way the soak up flavours and impart their own into dishes.

-This recipe is amazing as it is, but you could also adapt it with these other serving suggestions!
+This mushrooms on toast recipe is amazing as it is, but you could also adapt it with these other serving suggestions!

-- Add a tsp of soy sauce once the mushrooms have released and cooked away most of their juices for extra umami flavour.
+- Add a teaspoon of soy sauce once the mushrooms have released and cooked away most of their juices for extra umami flavour.

 - Try it with a poached egg on top if not vegan.

 - Add finely chopped onions or shallots when cooking the mushrooms.

 - Swap the thyme for rosemary, oregano or tarragon.